A Guide to Zathura: The Minimalist PDF Viewer

 6. Overview of Essential Keyboard Shortcuts

 Zathura is heavily designed for keyboard control.
-The following shortcuts are particularly useful:
+Below are the most useful shortcuts organized by category.

 Action | Command |